-- 1. When we internationalize our campus, we learn, support, and build on the existing languages, cultures, and histories of Guam's diverse peoples; - 2.
-When we internationalize our campus, we develop, inspire, and instill respect and honor for various cultures among our students, faculty and other constituents; - 3.
-When we internationalize our campus, we construct viable and robust educational and economic regional and international partnerships; and - 4.
-When we internationalize our campus, we fortify the college's role as a gateway to and bridge between Asia, the Pacific, the Americas, and the world.
+1. When we internationalize our campus, we learn, support, and build on the existing languages, cultures, and histories of Guam's diverse peoples;

+2. When we internationalize our campus, we develop, inspire, and instill respect and honor for various cultures among our students, faculty and other constituents;

+3. When we internationalize our campus, we construct viable and robust educational and economic regional and international partnerships; and

+4. When we internationalize our campus, we fortify the college's role as a gateway to and bridge between Asia, the Pacific, the Americas, and the world.

 Because of our diverse campus community, the College should set aside a day to honor and celebrate diversity.
-The College should research and write the history of GCC from its humble origin as the Guam Trade School in the 1950s to its transformation to a successful community college.
+The College should research and write the history of GCC from its humble beginning and its origin as the Guam Trade School in the 1950s and its transformation to the community college that it is at present.

-These initiatives are intended to improve awareness of GCC on both the national and international levels.
+These initiatives are intended to improve awareness of GCC on both the national and international level.
 They also serve as a strategy to increase enrollment and revenue generating opportunities and reduce financial dependence on the Government of Guam.
-GCC needs to pursue a variety of ways to improve and strengthen its revenue generating opportunities, including aggressive grant-writing and pursuit of endowment programs for the College.
-For all these initiatives, specific performance metrics are to be established to measure success in improving local, regional and international awareness of the "GCC brand."
+GCC needs to pursue a variety of ways to improve and strengthen its revenue generating opportunities, including aggressive grant-writing and pursuing endowment programs for the College.
+For all these initiatives, specific performance metrics are to be established to measure success in improving local, regional and international awareness of the "GCC Brand."